Feynman diagram: Path integral formulation

 In a path integral, the field Lagrangian, integrated over all possible field histories, defines the probability amplitude to go from one field configuration to another.
-In order to make sense, the field theory should have a well-defined ground state, and the integral should be performed a little bit rotated into imaginary time, i.e. a Wick rotation.
+In order to make sense, the field theory must have a well-defined ground state, and the integral must be performed a little bit rotated into imaginary time, i.e. a Wick rotation.
 The path integral formalism is completely equivalent to the canonical operator formalism above.

 Scalar field Lagrangian

 A simple example is the free relativistic scalar field in d dimensions, whose action integral is:

 The probability amplitude for a process is:

 where A and B are space-like hypersurfaces that define the boundary conditions.
-The collection of all the φ(A) on the starting hypersurface give the initial value of the field, analogous to the starting position for a point particle, and the field values φ(B) at each point of the final hypersurface defines the final field value, which is allowed to vary, giving a different amplitude to end up at different values.
+The collection of all the φ(A) on the starting hypersurface give the field's initial value, analogous to the starting position for a point particle, and the field values φ(B) at each point of the final hypersurface defines the final field value, which is allowed to vary, giving a different amplitude to end up at different values.
 This is the field-to-field transition amplitude.

 The path integral gives the expectation value of operators between the initial and final state:

 and in the limit that A and B recede to the infinite past and the infinite future, the only contribution that matters is from the ground state (this is only rigorously true if the path-integral is defined slightly rotated into imaginary time).
-The path integral can be thought of as analogous to a probability distribution, and it is convenient to define it so that multiplying by a constant doesn't change anything:
+The path integral can be thought of as analogous to a probability distribution, and it is convenient to define it so that multiplying by a constant does not change anything:

-The normalization factor on the bottom is called the partition function for the field, and it coincides with the statistical mechanical partition function at zero temperature when rotated into imaginary time.
+The field's partition function is the normalization factor on the bottom, which coincides with the statistical mechanical partition function at zero temperature when rotated into imaginary time.

 The initial-to-final amplitudes are ill-defined if one thinks of the continuum limit right from the beginning, because the fluctuations in the field can become unbounded.
 So the path-integral can be thought of as on a discrete square lattice, with lattice spacing a and the limit a → 0 should be taken carefully.
 If the final results do not depend on the shape of the lattice or the value of a, then the continuum limit exists.